HilaryBernstein.com

 Watching a real life spiral

 As a girl, I watched my mom, a driven housekeeper, care for our family home.
 Spring cleaning – often done during summer vacation – was an annual necessity.
-Everything was scrubbed – walls and floors, baseboards and trim, nooks and crannies.
+Absolutely everything was scrubbed – walls and floors, baseboards and trim, nooks and crannies.

 My grandma always told my mom she didn’t really need to clean so much – walls didn’t have to be washed once a year.
 But my mom cleaned and scrubbed every year.
 Until she couldn’t anymore.

-Over the past 15 years, her health has gotten progressively worse.
+Over the past fifteen years, her health has gotten progressively worse.
 And today, simply walking across the room brings a lot of pain.

 Cleaning now takes a huge amount of effort and time.
 And it brings pain.